BenjaminShinar/udemy_docker_mastery/Lectures/section-12-13-14-15-16-kubernetes.md

 <details>
 <summary>
-Imperative, Imperative Objects, Declartive Objects
+Imperative, Imperative Objects, Declarative Objects
 </summary>

-so far we have beed doing imperative commands: `run`,`expose`, `scale`,`edit`,`create deployment`. this works well for learning, for a single developer, for playing around.
+so far we have been doing imperative commands: `run`,`expose`, `scale`,`edit`,`create deployment`. this works well for learning, for a single developer, for playing around.

-there is a middle ground between imperative and declrative, this is the __imperative objects__:
+there is a middle ground between imperative and declarative, this is the __imperative objects__:
-`create -f file.yml`, `replace -f file.yml`, `delete...` this works for small enviornments, single file per command, all the changes are stored in the files, so we don't lose them, but we still use the human words to describe what we do (create, replace, delete)
+`create -f file.yml`, `replace -f file.yml`, `delete...` this works for small environments, single file per command, all the changes are stored in the files, so we don't lose them, but we still use the human words to describe what we do (create, replace, delete)

-the declrative approch uses __declarive objects__
+the declarative approach uses __declarative objects__
 `apply -f file.yml`, `apply -f dir\`,`diff`.
 best for production, easier to automate, but harder to understand as humans and hard to predict changes. this is most similar to swarm stack, where the same command does everything.

-the best advice is to avoid mixing the approches, and to use declrative objects as soon as possible, we combine this with source control so we can always recover our changes.
+the best advice is to avoid mixing the approaches, and to use declarative objects as soon as possible, we combine this with source control so we can always recover our changes.

 > Bret's Recommendations:
 > - Learn the imperative CLI for easy control of local and test setups